 The Japanese government regulates all form of gambling inside the country.
 Most Western-style games were completely outlawed for a long time, but recent legislation has changed that and now Japan is now set to develop a potentially massive domestic casino industry.

-Furthermore, gaming laws outlaw most Japanese betting sites.
+Furthermore, gambling laws outlaw most Japanese betting sites.
 Anyone interested in placing bets online must turn to unlicensed offshore gambling websites.
 There is some good news though.
 Several of the largest international brands accept customers from Japan and even accept Japanese yen deposits.

-Best Japanese Betting Sites
+Best Japan Betting Sites

 The easiest way to explain the legality of these sites is this: they aren’t legal in Japan but they are legal where they operate.
 Each of these sites holds a license in a jurisdiction that regulates internet gaming.
 From their point of view, they are breaking no laws.
 The Japanese government may believe otherwise, but it has no legal authority to enforce its laws in other jurisdictions.